Joe-dev574/TaskFlow-1.0/README.md

 ## About

-After 30 years at Weld Manufacturing Operations—where I thrived as a Weld Engineer and served as VP of Operations and Quality—I traded metal manufacturing for code.
-I also cut my teeth as a Recon soldier with the 10th Mountain LRSD, sharpening my discipline under pressure. *TaskFlow 1.0* is my MVP, a nod to those roots: hands-on problem-solving fused with user-focused design.
+After 30 years at Weld Manufacturing Operations—where I thrived as a Weld Engineer and served as VP of Operations and Quality—I traded metal manufacturing for code. *TaskFlow 1.0* is my MVP, a nod to those roots: hands-on problem-solving fused with user-focused design.
 As a former SaaS user frustrated by clunky, costly tools—burdened by overhead that steals time and money, often both—I’m crafting something better: simple, effective, and export-ready—no bloat to manage the management—just pure flow.
 I’m 40 days from App Store launch as of April 2, 2025, blending decades of precision with modern iOS innovation.

 ## Features